jonstodle/tus_client/README.md

 use tus_client::Client;
 use reqwest;

-// Assumes "reqwest_impl" feature is enabled (see above) let client = Client::new(reqwest::Client::new());
+// Assumes "reqwest" feature is enabled (see above) let client = Client::new(reqwest::Client::new());
 ```